learn-co-curriculum/swift-arrayMethods-readme/README.md

 }
 ```

-This checks to see if the size of the array is greater than 6, and if so removes the value at index 6.
+This checks to see if the size of the array is greater than 6, and if so, removes the value at index 6.

 <p class='util--hide'>View <a href='https://learn.co/lessons/swift-arrayMethods-readme'>Array Methods</a> on Learn.co and start learning to code for free.</p>